maxime-lair/maxime-lair/docs/roadTo/os_concepts/file_systems.md

 ![image](https://user-images.githubusercontent.com/72258375/147480010-78787424-c548-4b2d-96d1-d8bba80f286b.png)

-These tools are absolutely optional, but they can help having a better top-level view of the structure.
+These tools are optional, but they can help having a better top-level view of the structure.

 ### Root subdirectories